zitadel/zitadel/docs/docs/quickstarts/flutter.md

 title: Flutter
 ---

-This guide demonstrates, how you integrate **ZITADEL** as an idendity provider to your Flutter app.
+This guide demonstrates how you integrate **ZITADEL** as an idendity provider to a Flutter app.

 At the end of the guide you have a mobile application on Android and iOS with the ability to authenticate users via ZITADEL.